-If you’re applying for Early Decision or Early Evaluation, you will need to submit first-quarter or first-trimester grades for your final year of high school.
+If you’re applying for Early Decision, you will need to submit first-quarter or first-trimester grades for your final year of high school.
 When your midyear grades become available, you will need to ask your counselor to complete the midyear report form (also part of the online application).

 Your school might require that you sign a release for your transcript.
 If that’s the case, make sure the release covers first quarter grades, midyear grades, and your final transcript so that these credentials aren’t delayed.